CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/lab2.md

-# Utilize your Data Set using OpenAI
+# Lab 02: Utilize your Data Set using OpenAI

 ## Lab Objectives